What is well-being?

 Stage 2- Additional Support

 This stage is for pupils who have short term needs and those who may have been made vulnerable by life experiences such as a family illness or bereavement.
+This includes access to Calm stations in all classrooms and access to a wellbeing bag that can be taken home in order to continue the support at home.

 Stage 3- Targeted Support

 This stage is for pupils who need more differentiated support or resources or targeted interventions such as well being groups, mentoring or referral to wider professionals.
+Hetton Lyons Primary have support available through Healthy Heads via a referral by one of the team.

 Who is the lead member of staff?